 Securities in ARKK, ARKF, or ARKW’s portfolio will not match those in any index.
 The actively managed ETFs are benchmark agnostic and corresponding portfolios may have significant non-correlation to any index.

-An investment in an ARK ETF is subject to risks and you can lose money on your investment in an ARK ETF.
-There can be no assurance that the ARK ETFs will achieve their investment objectives.
-The ARK ETFs’ portfolios are more volatile than broad market averages.
-The ARK ETFs also have specific risks, which are described in the ARK ETFs' prospectuses.
+An investment in an ARK Fund is subject to risks and you can lose money on your investment in an ARK Fund.
+There can be no assurance that the ARK Funds will achieve their investment objectives.
+The ARK Funds’ portfolios are more volatile than broad market averages.
+The ARK Funds also have specific risks, which are described below.
+More detailed information regarding these risks can be found in the ARK Funds’ prospectuses.

 Shares of the ARK ETFs may be bought or sold throughout the day at their market price on the exchange on which they are listed.
 The market price of an ARK ETF's shares may be at, above or below the ARK ETF’s net asset value ("NAV") and will fluctuate with changes in the NAV as well as supply and demand in the market for the shares.
 The market price of ARK ETF shares may differ significantly from their NAV during periods of market volatility.
 Shares of the ARK ETFs may only be redeemed directly with the ARK ETFs at NAV by Authorized Participants, in very large creation units.
 There can be no guarantee that an active trading market for ARK ETF shares will develop or be maintained, or that their listing will continue or remain unchanged.
 Buying or selling ARK ETF shares on an exchange may require the payment of brokerage commissions and frequent trading may incur brokerage costs that detract significantly from investment returns.